 Joseph Pilates developed this program for dancers and elite athletes at the beginning of the century and over the last 5 years his techniques have gone through a renaissance and surge in popularity.

-- Flattens the abdominals and restores natural posture
+- Strengthens abdominal muscles and restores natural posture

 - Develops strength, flexibility and endurance